openstack/kolla/README.rst

 -  ``ansible`` - Contains Ansible playbooks to deploy Kolla in Docker containers.
--  ``demos`` - Contains a few demos to use with Kolla.
--  ``dev/vagrant`` - Contains a vagrant VirtualBox/Libvirt based development
+-  ``contrib`` - Contains demos scenarios for Heat and Murano and a development environment for Vagrant
-   environment.
 -  ``doc`` - Contains documentation.
 -  ``docker`` - Contains jinja2 templates for the docker build system.
 -  ``etc`` - Contains a reference etc directory structure which requires